-Disciplinary actions imposed for violations of the Code of Student Conduct are subject to the procedures contained in the PTC Student Handbook.
+Disciplinary actions imposed for violations of the Code of Student Conduct are subject to the procedures contained in the PTC Code of Student Conduct found on PTC's website.

-Student Complaint Policy and Procedures (Effective November 2016)
+Student Grievance Policy and Procedures

 Pittsburgh Technical College (PTC) students are encouraged to participate fully in the educational process.
-To that end, students are provided with the Student Complaint Policy and Procedures.
+To that end, students are provided with the Student Grievance Policy and Procedures.

-A student with a complaint or concern that a policy or procedure of a department has been incorrectly or unfairly applied in his/her particular case, or an informal or formal charge against a person's behavior, has recourse through the complaint and appeal procedures.
+A student with a grievance or concern that a policy or procedure of a department has been incorrectly or unfairly applied in his/her particular case, or an informal or formal charge against a person's behavior, has recourse through the grievance and appeal procedures.
 PTC students should follow the procedures detailed in this policy when registering a concern with the appropriate department or when filing an appeal.
-Students should contact the appropriate PTC representative immediately, or as soon as practical, to file a complaint.
-All complaints will be handled as quickly as a thorough process can be completed, typically within ten school days.
+Students should contact the appropriate PTC representative immediately, or as soon as practical, to file a grievance.
+All grievances will be handled as quickly as a thorough process can be completed, typically within ten school days.

-For purposes of this policy, PTC defines a student grievance as any complaint relating to academics, discrimination, harassment, the privacy of student records (FERPA), Title IX, appeals against disciplinary or grievance decisions, and Americans with Disabilities Act (ADA) accommodations.
+For purposes of this policy, PTC defines a student grievance as any grievance relating to academics, discrimination, harassment, the privacy of student records (FERPA), Title IX, appeals against disciplinary or grievance decisions, and Americans with Disabilities Act (ADA) accommodations.
 If you have questions concerning this policy, bring them to the attention of the Associate Vice President of Student Services.

-Informal Complaint Process
+Informal Grievance Process

-Each student who has a grievance should make a reasonable effort to resolve issues on an informal basis before filing a formal complaint.
+Each student who has a grievance should make a reasonable effort to resolve issues on an informal basis before filing a formal grievance.
 Meetings and dialogues between the parties directly involved are examples of informal problem-solving strategies that are highly recommended.
 Both parties are expected to seek a solution that is equitable and satisfactory.